patrickmineault/your-head-is-there-to-move-you-around/README.md

 Then, in this environment, `pip install -r requirements.txt`.
 You may use the Dockerfile if you prefer.

+To use CPC models, [clone this repo](https://github.com/ShahabBakht/ventral-dorsal-model) and modify the paths in `paths.py`.

 ## Electrophysiology datasets

 Data licenses do not allow us to openly redistribute derived datasets, hence the end-user will need to download datasets and preprocess them manually as shown below.